Understand Your Risks to Prevent a Heart Attack

 Diabetes

-Diabetes seriously increases your risk of developing cardiovascular disease.
+Diabetes greatly increases your risk of developing cardiovascular disease.

-Even when glucose levels are under control, diabetes increases the risk of heart disease and stroke.
+Even when blood sugar levels are under control, diabetes increases the risk of heart disease and stroke.
 The risks are even greater if blood sugar is not controlled.

 Learn more about managing your diabetes.